 Problems with jaw alignments and certain jaw-related injuries require surgery.
 Surgery helps to get rid of pain, helps the patient chew food normally and improves his/her appearance.

 When there is tooth loss, posts are first placed in the tooth’s sockets and left to heal for a certain period and then artificial teeth are screwed to it.
+Dental Implant by Lakeside Family Dental specializes in providing patient-oriented care and are fully equipped to help you with your dental implant needs.

 What to expect during oral surgery?